bruienne/bruienne.github.io/_posts/2017-02-27-apfs-boot-quickpost.md

 ---
 ## Quickpost

 To help others playing around with APFS, wishing to boot from an APFS-formatted volume here's a quick post documenting the current process as of 10.12.4 beta 4 (16E175b) This is currently the quickest way to take an existing HFS boot volume, convert it to APFS and configure it for booting.
 Going forward you should be working with a non-production test system that you can afford to lose in any horrible APFS conversion accidents.
-I used a VMware Fusion VM without trouble.
+I used a VMware Fusion VM without trouble.<--!more-->

 ### Prepare for APFS conversion